 A. In general, the more sun your solar system gets, the better return you’ll get on your money.

 The best roofs get several hours of sun each day, face south or southwest and don’t have too much shade.
 Solar Topps will assess if your roof gets enough sun to make solar cost-effective and a good investment.
 We do this by viewing satellite images and while conducting a free site evaluation.

 Across most of the United States, the amount of available sunlight is surprisingly uniform, with most areas within plus/minus 20% of the sunlight level of Miami, Florida.
 The National Renewable Energy Laboratory (NREL) has sunlight data on 239 locations across the U.S. and its territories available.

 Q. Will I need to adapt my home or business to run on solar power?

 Solar power electric systems fit seamlessly into your building.
 You won’t have to buy new appliances or change your electrical outlets; everything will work just the same as it did before.

 When your solar system generates more electricity than your building can immediately use, your excess power flows back to the utility grid and your meter literally spins backward!
 You should experience no practical changes except for one: you won’t have to pay a big electrical bill every month.

 Q. How long will a solar system last?

-A. Most of the parts on your solar system, such as solar panels, carry manufacturer’s warranties of 25 years for performance; other parts, such as inverters, carry 10-year warranties.
+A. Most of the parts on your solar system, such as solar panels, carry limited manufacturer’s warranties of 25 year; other parts, such as inverters, carry limited 10-year warranties.

 Most solar systems may far outlast their warranties; many of the first solar systems installed more than 30 years ago are still going strong.